hanfak/chitter-command-line-groovy/README.md

 ## Solution

-I have not used the language Groovy or it's testing framework, Spock, or Gradle before.
-I spent some time before implementing this solution doing a Fizzbuzz kata and an airport kata, to help me understand the syntax, how to run the program, how to test, and setup a project structure.
+I have not used the language Groovy or it's testing framework, Spock, or Gradle before, so this was a challenge.
+I spent some time beforehand implementing this solution doing a Fizzbuzz kata and an airport kata, to help me understand the syntax, how to run the program, how to test, setup a project structure and iron out any issuses.

 I aimed to produce this software so that it adheres to the principles of good software design, such as SOLID, encapsulation, DRY, as much as possible.